How Does Apple Local Search Work?

 A possible explanation that the Google researchers came up with was that people using iPhones were using a Maps application rather than Web search to find local information, and they looked at user search patterns from their iPhone version of their Mobile Maps Application (now Google Maps for Mobile) to confirm that more people were performing those types of searches through an application than through a Google Maps search, probably because of the richer user experience that they could get through the application.
 This may be one reason Google has been enriching its local mobile applications.

 So let’s say that Google has been beefing up the user experience for finding local information with its maps applications by offering things like navigation, 3D maps, Place Pages, My Location, Street View, Compass Mode, Google Latitude, Real-Time Traffic Reporting, and other features.
-While all of these features provide additional layers of usefulness, search is still one of the most important aspects of local maps results, and Google incorporates a number of different algorithms in providing Maps results.
+While all of these features provide additional layers of usefulness, a search is still one of the most important aspects of local maps results, and Google incorporates many different algorithms in providing Maps results.

 So what does the Apple local search patent offer in terms of ranking places on Maps, and how might it stand up to Google’s map results?

 The patent filing is: